bruceravel/SCFtests/use.md

 ```

 The `a.prep()` step may be quite time consuming, depending on the
 SCF radii used in the testing steps.

-Once the feff calculations have
+If the feff calculations have already be run, this will be noticed
+when setting the `material` attribute.
+In that case, the `prep()`
+step can be skipped, and you can proceed directly to fitting.

-run to completion, you can run the canned fitting model using each of
+Once the feff calculations have run to completion, you can run the
-the feff models:
+canned fitting model using each of the feff models:

 ```
 larch> a.fits()